quixio/quix-streams/docs/groupby.md

 ## What is a "GroupBy" operation?

-`GroupBy` is a common operation in things like Excel, SQL, or even Pandas.
+`GroupBy` is a common operation in things like SQL, Pandas, or even Excel (commonly done with pivot tables).

 It is basically a way of aggregating or organizing your data for performing certain operations on particular subsets of it.